starkatt/Cocksmithing/cocksmithing.md

 # Creating the Primary Model
 ## Print
 Make sure your printer is properly tuned and calibrated.
+Information about suitable printers can be found in the [Tools](#3d-printer) section.

 3D print your toy.